Suzuka 1000 km: Suzuka 10 Hours (2018–2019)

-Hiatus and return
+Hiatus and return (2025–present)

 The 2020 Suzuka 10 Hours, which had originally been scheduled for 23 August, was one of numerous motorsports events that were cancelled in the wake of the COVID-19 pandemic and the travel restrictions enacted in Japan during this time.
 The race was set to return on 22 August 2021, but with strict travel restrictions still in place during the pandemic, the 2021 race was also cancelled.

 In 2022 and 2023, Suzuka's place as the Asian round on the Intercontinental GT Challenge calendar was taken by the Gulf 12 Hours at Yas Marina Circuit.

 During the 2024 SRO press conference at Spa-Francorchamps, Stephane Ratel announced that the Suzuka 1000km would return to the Intercontinental GT Challenge in 2025.
-The date was officially confirmed by Japan Automobile Federation (JAF), with the event taking place on 14 September.
-The event would allow entries from GT300 teams to use GTA-GT300 spec cars, after an agreement between SRO and the GT Association (GTA) was reached in late 2024.
+The return date of 14 September 2025 was officially confirmed by Japan Automobile Federation (JAF).
+The revived Suzuka 1000 km would allow entries from GT300 teams to use GTA-GT300 cars, after an agreement between SRO and the GT Association (GTA) was reached in late 2024.

-Despite the title, the revived Suzuka 1000km would be a timed event with a six-hour, 30-minute duration, in order to allow the field of GT3 cars to reach 1000 kilometres.
+Although it would retain the race's original title, the revived Suzuka 1000km would be run as a timed race with a six-hour, 30-minute duration.
+This was done in consideration of stint length and total drive time requirements, and in order to try and reach the nominal 1,000 km distance.

+Beginning in 2027, the Suzuka 1000km will count towards the Super GT Series GT300 championship, and teams from Super GT will be allowed to race on Dunlop tyres used in the series against SRO-aligned teams with Pirelli tyres.